yuhiremath/Toxic-Comment-Analysis/README.md

 ## Methods Used
 #### Removing Punctuations
 * Used the string package which has list of english punctuations to remove the punctuations from the sentences.
-* This is done because helps in processing the text later.
+* This is done because it helps in processing the text later.
 * Alternate approach is to convert these punctuation to specific words.

+#### Tokenization
+* All the words are made seperate elements.
+* Implemented using 're' package of regular expression.

 #### Removing Stopwords
 * Stopwords does not give postivity or negativity of the sentence.
-* This is done using nltk.corpus.stopwords.
+* Removing stopwords is done using nltk.corpus.stopwords.

 #### Lemmatizing and Stemming
 * Lemmatizing is done using nltk.WordNetLemmatizer.
 * Lemmatizer ignores the words that is not present in it's own vocabulary.
-So, that is taken care by Stemming.
+So, those are taken care by Stemming.
 * Stemming is crude pruning done using nltk.PorterStemmer.

 #### Bag of words (Generating a frequency vector)